 Ho Chi Minh’s Mausoleum

 Opening times: Open from Tuesday to Thursday and weekends from 8am to 11pm.
 Closed on Mondays and Fridays.
-The mausoleum is closed for two months of the year, usually October and November, when Ho Chi Minh’s body goes to Russia for maintenance
+The mausoleum is closed for two months of the year, usually October and November, when the body of Ho Chi Minh goes to Russia for maintenance.

 Admission: Free, but a donation is expected.